DeprecatedCode/ds/README.md

 z: {c: 3}

-q: x y  # Read: create q based on x and y q z     # Read: execute z in the context of q
+q: x y  # Read: create q based on x and y q z     # Read: execute z in the context of q, modifying q
+@ z     # Read: execute z in the current context, modifying it

-[q.a, q.b, q.c].each @System.print
+[q.a, q.b, q.c, a, b, c].each @System.print

 # 1
 # 2
+# 3
+# undefined
+# undefined
+# 3

 ##### 6. Any scope created within another scope has first-level access to the properties created in the parent.
 But it cannot create properties in the parent.
 For example: